 Skip to main content

-Compare the best second brain apps for building your personal knowledge management system.
-Detailed comparison of Notion, Obsidian, Roam, Mem, Tana, Capacities, and Atlas.
+Compare the 7 best second brain apps for 2026.
+Tested reviews of Atlas, Obsidian, Notion, Roam, Mem, Tana, and Capacities with features and pricing.

 By Jet New

 You've heard that building a second brain will transform your productivity.
-But with dozens of apps claiming to be the perfect tool, how do you choose?
+But with dozens of apps claiming to be the perfect second brain app, how do you choose?
 After testing 15+ knowledge management apps extensively, we've identified the 7 best second brain apps that actually deliver on their promises.

 This isn't just a feature list.
-We've used each tool for real work:research projects, writing, and daily knowledge capture:to understand where they excel and where they fall short.
+We've used each tool for real work.
+Uresearch projects, writing, and daily knowledge capture.
+Uto understand where they excel and where they fall short.

 What Makes a Great Second Brain App?